jdittrich/userNeedResearchBook/text/dataGathering.md

 outcomes—if they do, they are closed questions.
 In this case reformulate the questions in a way that allows and “open”, non-restricted, story-like answers.

-### Be aware of your influence
+### Do not suggest “right” or “wrong” answers or processes

 <!-- Note.
 This repeats some info similar to the one in "affirm that you listen".
 I don't know if that is bad, so I keep it for now -->

-A very obvious problem is influencing the participant.
-One way to minimize this would be making all research sessions alike—just like you would do when using a standardized questionnaire.
+One way to minimize our influence on the participant would be making all research sessions alike—just like you would do when using a standardized questionnaire.
 But by doing this, you would lose the very strengths of the methods described here: Being able to find out about new and unexpected things, reacting to them